lorenzoscottb/Dream_Reports_Annotation/README.md

 You can find a use-case example of the main model, together with the link to download the weights [here](https://github.com/lorenzoscottb/Dream_Reports_Annotation/tree/main/Experiments/Supervised_Learning)

 ## [DReAMy](https://github.com/lorenzoscottb/DReAMy) and Secondary 🤗 models
 While the main model achieves the best and most stable results, it is based on a custom architecture.
 Hence, setting up a classification pipeline requires more coding and dependencies.
 For this reason, together with the main deployed model, we trained and open-sourced a few more models, which are two LLMs "simply" tuned as `multi-label` classifiers, and solely using the the standard 🤗 trainer pipeline.
 Despite achieving a (slightly) lower performance, these models possess other desirable features.
-To start, they can be directly dowladed and used via the 🤗 ```transformers``` library.
+They can be downloaded and used via the 🤗 ```transformers``` library.
 Moreover, one can annotate dreams in 94 languages, while the other is based on a (English-only) "small" LLM encoder, hence requiring significantly less computational power.

 ### Usage
 These (and more) models (and functionality) can be directly used via [`DReAMy`](https://github.com/lorenzoscottb/DReAMy), the first NLP and AI-based Python library to analyse dream reports.
 See the code below for a usage example of DReAMy.